how many puppies can a doberman have

 Determining when to expose her to the male is paramount if you want to breed your Doberman.
 To enhance your dog’s chances of pregnancy, you should breed her shortly before or during ovulation.

-Ovulation, or the release of eggs from the ovaries, is very difficult to predict.
+Ovulation, or the release of eggs from the ovaries, is difficult to predict.
 It can occur on the third or 19th day of heat.

 There are two scientific ways to establish the occurrence of ovulation.